What is consumer equilibrium?

 The indifference curve is convex to the origin

 This is due to the diminishing marginal rate of substitution.
 MRS is the amount of good Y that a consumer is willing to sacrifice to increase the consumption of good X by one unit leaving total utility unchanged.
 As the consumption of X increases, the marginal utility of X decreases.
-Hence, a consumer is willing to sacrifice lesser and lesser of Y. In other words, MRS decreases. ( consumer’s equilibrium)
+Hence, a consumer is willing to sacrifice less and less of Y. In other words, MRS decreases. ( consumer’s equilibrium)

 The indifference curve lying to the Right represents a higher satisfaction